gqgunhed/room/ansible/README.md

 ```

 # Final test
-On the Ansible host now test if the Windows clients are reachable.
+From the Ansible host test if the Windows clients are reachable now.
 We use a simple [ad hoc command](https://docs.ansible.com/ansible/latest/command_guide/intro_adhoc.html) for this.
 ```
 ansible win -i inventory.ini -m win_ping -vvvv